robenkleene/audio-references/logic-pro/logic-pro-score-editor.md

 - There's three view modes under `View > View Mode`, `Linear View`, `Paper View`, and `Wrapped View`

+## Entering Notes

+- The pencil tool enters notes, whatever is selected in the `Part Box` in the sidebar

 ## Quick Start

 1. Right-click the piano roll and choose `Create MIDI Region`